 As a Brazilian married to an American who’s a member of the US Navy I have been traveling with the children at least once a year to visit family both in Brazil and in the US.

 The twins were chubby 4-month-old babies when we first traveled abroad and this year we’ll enjoy Christmas and New Year’s Eve in Rio after 12 years of celebrating the season in the US.

 I’ll have to pack for all of us, have our documents ready and make sure we have all we need for a safe and yes, comfortable trip.
 If you haven’t traveled with your children before or if you did and it was a disaster let me share with you my go-to travel tips to make your trip as successful and as stress-free as possible!

 Here are my tried and tested tips:

 As soon as you learn about your travel plans check on the requirements for your destination.
-Brazil, for example, requires a visa and a travel authorization signed by my husband if I’m going to fly alone with the kids.
+Brazil, for example, requires a visa and a travel authorization signed by both parents if I’m going to fly alone with the kids.